cassandra/geo_maps/README.md

 src/python/org/cassandra/geo_maps/geo_maps.py:ALASKA_CONTINENTAL_GEO_MAP
 src/python/org/cassandra/geo_maps/geo_maps.py:HAWAII_CONTINENTAL_GEO_MAP
 ```
 You can adapt this to use a different SVG file, but you will have to determine the geo boundaries, scale and rotation that might have been applied when the SVG map was drawn.
-The SVG needs to represent an Albers projection, but people tend to do this at different scales and sometimes even apply a rotation to make ti look nicer.
+The SVG needs to represent an Albers projection, but people tend to do this at different scales and sometimes even apply a rotation to make it look nicer.

 *SVG image is courtesy of the wikimedia folks.*